grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/07-breakpoint-testing.md

 ## Considerations

-* Avoid running a Breakpoint test in an elastic cloud environment.
-It might keep growing as the test moves further, finding only the limit of your cloud account bill.
-If this test runs on a cloud environment,** turning off elasticity on all the affected components is strongly recommended**.
+* **Avoid breakpoint tests in an elastic cloud environments.**

+    The elastic environment may grow as the test moves further, finding only the limit of your cloud account bill.
+If this test runs on a cloud environment, **turning off elasticity on all the affected components is strongly recommended**.
+* **Increase the load gradually.**

-* Another recommendation is to gradually increase the load, as a sudden increase may make it difficult to pinpoint why and when the system starts to fail.
+  A sudden increase may make it difficult to pinpoint why and when the system starts to fail.

-* System failure could mean different things to different teams, and some even may want to identify each of the following failure points:
+* **System failure could mean different things to different teams**

+    You might want to identify each of the following failure points:
     * Degraded performance.
 The response times increased, and user experience decreased.
     * Troublesome performance.
 The response times get to a point where the user experience severely degrades.
     * Timeouts.
 Processes are failing due to extremely high response times.
     * Errors.
 The system starts responding with HTTP error codes.
     * System failure.
 The system collapsed.

-* Teams can repeat this test several times after each tuning exercise, which may let them  push the system further.
+* **You can repeat this test several times**

+    Repeating after each tuning might let the you push the system further.

-* Execute this test type only when the  system is known to perform under all previous test types and scenarios.
+* **Run breakpoints only when the system is known to perform under all other test types.**

-    * If the system is not tuned and performant in the previous testing types, the Breakpoint test may not be able to go far.
+  If the system is not tuned and performant in the previous testing types, the breakpoint test might go far.

 ## Breakpoint testing in k6

-The Breakpoint test is straightforward.
-It slowly ramps upscrip activity to a considerably high load.
-It lacks a plateau load duration, ramp-down, or other steps, as it generally fails before reaching the indicated point.
+The breakpoint test is straightforward.
+Load slowly ramps up to a considerably high load.
+It has no plateau load duration, ramp-down, or other steps, and it generally fails before reaching the indicated point.

-k6 offers two ways to increase the activity: by increasing VUs or increasing throughput ([open and closed models](/using-k6/scenarios/concepts/open-vs-closed/)).
-Different from other load test types, which should be stopped when the system degrades to a certain point, breakpoint testing aims to increase the load even if the system starts to degrade.
-That makes it recommendable to use [ramping-arrival-rate](/using-k6/scenarios/executors/ramping-arrival-rate/) for  a Breakpoint test.
+k6 offers two ways to increase the activity: increasing VUs or increase throughput ([open and closed models](/using-k6/scenarios/concepts/open-vs-closed/)).
+Different from other load test types, which should be stopped when the system degrades to a certain point, breakpoint load increases even as the system starts to degrade.
+That makes it recommendable to use [ramping-arrival-rate](/using-k6/scenarios/executors/ramping-arrival-rate/) for  a breakpoint test.

-The test keeps increasing load or VUs until it reaches the defined breaking point or the system limits, stopping/aborting the test.
+The test keeps increasing load or VUs until it reaches the defined breaking point or system limits, at which point the test stops or is aborted.

 ![The shape of the breakpoint test as configured in the preceding script](images/chart-breakpoint-test-k6-script-example.png)

-Breakpoint is one of the most aggressive test types and is commonly what many people think of when someone mentions a performance test.

-As mentioned in previous sections, this test type must be stopped before it completes the scheduled execution.
-This can be done manually or by defining a Threshold.
+The test must be stopped before it completes the scheduled execution.
+You can stop the test manually or with a threshold:

-To stop k6 manually in the CLI you must press Ctrl+C in windows and Command+. (dot/period) in Mac.
+- To stop k6 manually in the CLI, press `Ctrl+C` in Linux or Windows, and `Command .` in Mac.

-To stop the test using a threshold you must define abortOnFail as true, for more information on how to define Thresholds please refer to the [Thresholds ](https://k6.io/docs/using-k6/thresholds/)section of k6’s documentation.
+- To stop the test using a threshold, you must define `abortOnFail` as true.
+For details, refer to the [Thresholds ](https://k6.io/docs/using-k6/thresholds/).

 ## Results analysis